Group15-AND101/Final-Project-Milestone2/README.md

 ## Summary

-This document provides a summary of our project-building process for **WorldView**: an application that provides a more objecttive alternative to traditional news by presenting data instead of opinions to keep users informed about our diverse world
+This document provides a summary of our project-building process for **WorldView**: an application that provides a more objecttive alternative to traditional news by presenting data instead of opinions to keep users informed about our diverse world.

 ## Milestone Requirements